codalogic/Aarch64-Experiments/README.md

 Once inside a subroutine, the values in `x0` to `x15` can be modified and do NOT have to be restored before returning to the caller.
 However, if `x19` to `x28` are modified their values must be restored before returning to the caller.  `x16` to `x18` have special uses and are probably best left alone.
-`x29` and `x30` also have special uses as the 'Frame Pointer' and 'Link Register'.
+`x29` and `x30` also have special uses as the 'Frame Pointer' and 'Link Register', the use of which is discussed in the exercises.

 Values are returned to the caller in `x0` or, if the value won't fit in the register, in the location pointed to by `x8`.